 Since the moving industry is plagued by frauds and fly-by-night operations, you need to vet your movers.
 Start with a Google search.
-Consider the company’s experience and reputation.
-Long-time veterans will be around the day after your move in case you have a complaint.
+Consider the company's experience and reputation.
+Long-time veterans, like Two Men and a Truck, will be around the day after your move in case you have a complaint.
 Someone, who has been in business a week, might not.
 Find out if the movers have won awards for their customer service and skills.
 Read client reviews.
 Make sure they follow the rules by doing things, such as sharing the required information pamphlets from the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA).
 And you can even dig deeper and check with the FMCSA about complaints on each company.
 In fact, at www.protectyourmove.gov, you can find tips and advice to help you avoid scams and learn more about full service movers you are considering.

 Well-known moving companies, such as Mayflower Transit, offer free in-home estimates.
 Start hitting up these companies to come on over and give you a quote early in the process.
 They take a long time to get back to you, especially in the spring and summer, which is the busy season for movers.
 Just an FYI, don't rely on the service that has you e-mailing them for a quote.
 Many of them offer this on their Web sites, but I didn't always get a response.
 Your best bet is to call and talk to a human being, who can schedule the estimate.
 Get prices from 3 to 4 full service movers, so you have options and can be certain you're making the right choice with such a big investment.